ciscoheat/mithril-hx/README.md

     }
 }
 ```

-If you don't need the type safety, you can always implement the interface with `<Dynamic>`.

 That should hopefully be enough for you to get started.
 Remember, plenty of documentation over at the [Mithril](http://lhorie.github.io/mithril/index.html) site.